SumoLogic/cloud-siem-content-catalog/rules/MATCH-S00966.md

 # [Rules](README.md): GitHub - Two-Factor Authentication Disabled for Organization

 ## Description
 Observes for two-factor authentication being disabled for a GitHub organization.
 Removing two-factor authentication requirements significantly degrades the security of the GitHub organization by permitting password only authentication.
+This detection was developed utilizing GitHub Enterprise Audit logging.
+Refer to https://help.sumologic.com/docs/integrations/app-development/github/#collecting-logs-for-github for instructions on ingesting GitHub Enterprise Audit logs.

 ## Additional Details
 |Detail|Value|